Parse an expression

 An operator is

-- first, because in the middle it would mean a character range, we don’t need that.
+-goes first in the brackets, because in the middle it would mean a character range, while we just want a character

 We need a number, an operator, and then another number.
 And optional spaces between them.